 This amazing academic experience is also the most highly funded!
 You may not realize it, but depending on your level of financial need, participating in the BISC program can cost the same or less than staying at Dalhousie for a term!
 If finances are your primary concern, this program is an excellent choice!

-Students who apply for nomination to this program through the International Centre will automatically be considered for a scholarship of approximately $7,000 CAD from Dalhousie's Bader International Study Centre Grant.
+Students who apply for nomination to this program through the International Centre will automatically be considered for a scholarship of up to $5000 CAD from Dalhousie's Bader International Study Centre Grant.

 To be considered for this grant, it is critical that you apply for nomination be the following deadlines: